axoflow/axosyslog-core-docs/content/docs/chapter-concepts/concepts-modes-of-operation/concepts-relay-mode/_index.md

 In relay mode, syslog-ng receives logs through the network from syslog-ng clients and forwards them to the central syslog-ng server using a network connection.
 Relays also log the messages from the relay host into a local file, or forward these messages to the central syslog-ng server.

-No license file is required to run syslog-ng in relay mode.

 {{% include-headless "chunk/relay-mode-uses.md" %}}